rubicon-project/FastLane/README.md

             <div>
               <ul>
                 <li>
-                  &shy; &nbsp;Particular ad slots can be specified to be included for a Rubicon auction
+                  Particular ad slots can be specified to be included for a Rubicon auction
                 </li>
                 <li>
-                  &shy; &nbsp;Subsequent rubicontag.run() can be executed as the additional page slots are loaded
+                  Subsequent rubicontag.run() can be executed as the additional page slots are loaded
                 </li>
               </ul>
             </div>